The UV/optical peak and X-ray brightening in TDE candidate AT2019azh: A case of stream-stream collision and delayed

-The bright nuclear transient AT2019azh was discovered by All Sky Automated Survey for SuperNovae (ASSA-SN) on UT 2019 Feb 22.02 \citep{brimacombe19} and by Zwicky Transient Facility (ZTF) on 2019 Feb 12.40 \citep{vanvelzen19} in the center of an E+A galaxy at $z$ = 0.022 (luminosity distance $D= 96$ Mpc).
-Follow-up spectroscopic observations by NUTS \citep{NUTS19} and ePESSTO \citep{ePESSTO19} show a featureless blue spectrum.
+The bright nuclear transient ASASSN-19dj / ZTF17aaazdba (hereafter we will use its IAU name AT2019azh) was discovered by All Sky Automated Survey for SuperNovae \citep[ASSA-SN;][]{shappee14} on UT 2019 Feb 22.02 \citep{brimacombe19} in the center of an E+A galaxy KUG 0810+227 at $z$ = 0.022 (luminosity distance $D= 96$ Mpc).
+Follow-up spectroscopic observations by NUTS \citep{NUTS19} and ePESSTO \citep{ePESSTO19} show a featureless blue ($T\sim 10^4$ K) spectrum.

-\cite{vanvelzen19} reported the ZTF and \textit{Swift} UVOT photometry which show a $\sim$15-day long slowly-rising or plateau phase starting from 2 days after the ASSA-SN trigger.
+\cite{vanvelzen19} reported the Zwicky Transient Facility (ZTF) and \textit{Neil Gehrels Swift Observatory} \citep{gehrels04} UVOT photometry of AT2019azh which show a $\sim$15-day long slowly-rising or plateau phase starting from 2 days after the ASSA-SN trigger.
 However, later monitoring showed that the flux continued to rise until it peaked at $g$ = 14.4, about 31 days after the trigger (see Figures \ref{fig:mag}).
-The ZTF and host-subtracted UVOT photometry indicates a temperature of $log(T) = 4.5$ $\pm$ 0.1, and the ZTF photometry confirms that the transient is consistent with originating from the center of its host galaxy, with a mean offset of 0.07 $\pm$ 0.31 arcsec \citep{vanvelzen19}. \textit{Swift} XRT observations on 2019 Mar 11.45 detected 5 soft photons corresponding to a luminosity of $L_X= 2.5\times10^{41}$ erg s$^{-1}$ \citep{vanvelzen19}.
+The ZTF and host-subtracted UVOT photometry indicates a temperature of $\log(T)$ = 4.5 0.1, and the ZTF photometry confirms that the transient is consistent with originating from the center of its host galaxy, with a mean offset of 0.07 0.31 arcsec \citep{vanvelzen19}. \textit{Swift} XRT observations on 2019 Mar 11.45 detected 5 soft photons corresponding to a luminosity of $L_X= 2.5\times10^{41}$ erg s$^{-1}$ \citep{vanvelzen19}.

-Based on its unclear position, persistent blue color, high blackbody temperature and lack of spectroscopic features associated with a supernova or AGN, \cite{vanvelzen19} identified AT2019azh as a TDE, which we will follow hereafter.
+Based on its nuclear position, persistent blue color, high blackbody temperature and lack of spectroscopic features associated with a supernova or AGN, \cite{vanvelzen19} identified AT2019azh as a TDE, which we will follow hereafter.